 Come shopping at Crossroads to find your next great pair of denim!

 May 9th, 2016 by Samantha Weaver DIY: Frayed Hem Jeans

-The moment I saw 3×1’s Crop Lima jean, I knew I had to have them—but with a $295 price tag, I set out to create my own affordable version.
+The moment I saw 3×1’s Crop Lima jeans, I knew I had to have them—but with a $295 price tag, I set out to create my own affordable version.
 I closed my web browser, picked up my seam rippers, and ran to the Crossroads DIY Studio to create these frayed hem jeans myself!

 First things first: you can use any pair of jeans to achieve this fringed accent.
-I’ll be using a pair of light wash skinny jeans, but you can use any color or silhouette you want.
+I’ll be using a pair of light-wash skinny jeans, but you can use any color or silhouette you want.